awst-austria/qa4sm/docs/developers_guide.md

 You can access the webapp's admin panel you appending "admin/" to the URL, e.g. <http://127.0.0.1:8000/admin/>.
 There you can create more users by clicking "Add" next to the "Users" row.

-Depending the `LOG_FILE` in your `settings_conf.py` file, the webapp's logfile should be written to `web-validation-service/valentina/valentina.log`.
+Depending the `LOG_FILE` in your `settings_conf.py` file, the webapp's logfile should be written to `valentina/valentina.log`.
 If you encounter problems, check this log and the command line output of the Django server.

 ### Integrated Development Envionment

 It's up you which Python IDE you want to use for development.

 We use Eclipse with PyDev.
 Since Django templates consist of HTML and JavaScript, the [Eclipse IDE for JavaScript and Web Developers](https://www.eclipse.org/downloads/packages/release/2018-09/r/eclipse-ide-javascript-and-web-developers) can be helpful.
 If you want to use Eclipse, you should probably check what the latest version is and use that.

 To install PyDev, use Eclipse's `Help > Install New Software...` menu and the PyDev update URL `http://www.pydev.org/updates`.
 [PyDev install manual](http://www.pydev.org/manual_101_install.html).

-To add the webapp project to Eclipse, use `File > Import > General > Existing Projects into Workspace` and set the root directory to `web-validation-service/valentina` folder.
+To add the webapp project to Eclipse, use `File > Import > General > Existing Projects into Workspace` and set the root directory to `valentina` folder.

+In case you don't want to use Eclipse, one alternative is [PyCharm](https://www.jetbrains.com/pycharm/).

 ### Webapp walkthrough

-The code for the webapp lives in two submodules of the `web-validation-service/valentina` folder: `valentina` and `validator`.
+The code for the webapp lives in two submodules of the `valentina` folder: `valentina` and `validator`.
 The first contains the Django "project", the second the Django "app" - [see here for the Django tutorial that explains projects and apps.](https://docs.djangoproject.com/en/2.1/intro/tutorial01/)

 The `valentina` module exists to conform to the Django structure.
 It contains mainly configuration in `settings.py`, `settings_conf.py`, `celery.py`.
 Most of the interesting stuff is happening in the `validator` module.